coyotespike/coyotespike.github.io/_posts/2016-11-02-SnowflakeTOC.md

 your writing efforts.

 If you just don't feel highly motivated, an exciting new project might help for a little while.
-More likely, you'll end up feeling unmotivated, and also overwhelmed.
+More likely, you'll end up feeling unmotivated again, and in addition overwhelmed.
 Your bottleneck is motivation.
 Adding anything else will harm total output.